NelisW/my3D-Trium/building/Trium-build.md

 ==== EEPROM GCodes ====

-    M500 Store current settings in EEPROM for the next start-up or M501.
+- [M500](http://reprap.org/wiki/G-code#M500:_Store_parameters_in_EEPROM)  Store current settings in EEPROM for the next start-up or M501.

-    M501 Read all parameters from EEPROM.
-(Or, undo changes.)
+- [M501](http://reprap.org/wiki/G-code#M501:_Read_parameters_from_EEPROM)  Read all parameters from EEPROM into current values. (undo changes.)
+Set the active parameters to those stored in the EEPROM.
+This is useful to revert parameters after experimenting with them.

-    M502 Reset current settings to defaults, as set in Configurations.h.
+- [M502](http://reprap.org/wiki/G-code#M502:_Revert_to_the_default_.22factory_settings..22) Reset current settings to defaults, as set in Configurations.h.
 (Follow with M500 to reset the EEPROM too.)
-    M503 Print the current settings – ''Not the settings stored in EEPROM.''

-So, once settings have been written to EEPROM it will override the downloaded firmware.
+This command resets all tunable parameters to their default values, as set in the firmware.
+This doesn't reset any parameters stored in the EEPROM, so it must be followed with M500 if you want to do that.

+- [M503](http://reprap.org/wiki/G-code#M503:_Print_settings) Print the current settings – not the settings stored in EEPROM.
+This command asks the firmware to reply with the current print settings stored in EEPROM.
+The reply output includes the G-Code commands to produce each setting.
+For example, the Steps Per Unit values are displayed as an M92 command.

+Once EEPROM is written it takes precedence as a data source overriding the downloaded firmware settings.
+If EEPROM is enabled, when Marlin boots up, it loads information from EEPROM, rather than the downloaded firmware.
+So even if you download new firmware, the older EEPROM data always wins.
 To update the EEPROM with new downloaded firmware values do

-	M502
-	M500
+	M502  ; firmware settings to current working settings M500  ; current working settings to firmware